Divorced and Dating After 50: What Women Must Know

 Embracing Self-Growth

-Writing your own story of being divorced and dating after 50, requires full chapters where self-growth takes center stage.
+Writing your own story of being divorced and dating after 50, requires full chapters where your divorce recovery and self-growth takes center stage.
 This period in your life can be as much about internal exploration and development as it is about forming new romantic connections.

 Think of this time as an opportunity to add depth to your character.